Giacomo Casanova: Return to Venice

 In Rome, Casanova had to prepare a way for his return to Venice.
-While waiting for supporters to gain him legal entry into Venice, Casanova began his modern Tuscan-Italian translation of the Iliad, his History of the Troubles in Poland, and a comic play.
+While waiting for friends to gain him legal entry into Venice, Casanova began his modern Tuscan-Italian translation of the Iliad, his History of the Troubles in Poland, and a comic play.
 To ingratiate himself with the Venetian authorities, Casanova did some commercial spying for them.
 After months without a recall, however, he wrote a letter of appeal directly to the Inquisitors.
 At last, he received his long-sought permission and burst into tears upon reading "We, Inquisitors of State, for reasons known to us, give Giacomo Casanova a free safe-conduct ... empowering him to come, go, stop, and return, hold communication wheresoever he pleases without let or hindrance.
 So is our will."
 Casanova was permitted to return to Venice in September 1774 after 18 years of exile.

 At first, his return to Venice was a cordial one and he was a celebrity.
 Even the Inquisitors wanted to hear how he had escaped from their prison.
 Of his three bachelor patrons, however, only Dandolo was still alive and Casanova was invited back to live with him.
 He received a small stipend from Dandolo and hoped to live from his writings, but that was not enough.
 He reluctantly became a correspondent again for Venice, paid by piece work, reporting on religion, morals, and commerce, most of it based on gossip and rumor he picked up from social contacts.
 He was disappointed.
 No financial opportunities of interest came about and few doors opened for him in society as in the past.

 At age 49, the years of reckless living and the thousands of miles of travel had taken their toll.
 Casanova's smallpox scars, sunken cheeks, and hook nose became all the more noticeable.
 His easygoing manner was now more guarded.
 Prince Charles de Ligne, a friend (and uncle of his future employer), described him around 1784: